josedusol/PCR/README.md

 and stream programming.
 It was firstly introduced in [[1]](https://link.springer.com/article/10.1007/s10009-017-0465-2).

-The current project, resulting from a master thesis, seek to provide a formal framework based on the TLA+ specification language to
+The current project, resulting from a master thesis, seek to provide a formal framework based on the TLA+ specification language [[2]](https://lamport.azurewebsites.net/tla/tla.html) to:
 - Express high level PCR designs and prove their functional correctness in the sense that their parallel computation computes a given mathematical function.